mcpalmer1980/mp3-gui/README.md

 - Exclude - Filter songs that do not include the given filter text
 - Reset - Reset all filters and display the entire song list
 - Table - Click on a selected song to edit its tags (double click)
-- Play Song - Play the currently selected song in your default MP3 player
+- Play Song - Play the currently selected song(s) in your default MP3 player
 - Multi Edit - Edit tags for multiple selected files at once

 ### Options